bharadx07/better-eval/README.md

 betterEval("1+1"); // returns 2!
 ```

 And its as simple as that!
-No variables from your context will be leaked to the function.
+Any code will not be able to access variables you define unless explicitly passed.

 ## Passing Variables